 - a.
 Ensure buildings are compatible with or complementary to adjacent developments in terms of height, density, and design.
 The tallest and densest developments are to be located at the intersection of Johnston and North Bluff Roads, with heights and densities decreasing to the south and west as outlined in Figures 8 and 9.
 Vary heights, rooflines, and massing to minimize impacts to views and solar exposure enjoyed by adjacent buildings and open spaces. - b.
 Set buildings back from the property line at least 3 metres, with a further stepping above the second or third floor in mixed use areas and above the fourth floor in residential areas.
 Consider an additional step back above the seventh floor.
-Tower portions of all buildings should be slim and be set back a minimum of 3 metres from the edge of the podium level to minimize view impacts and shading, and to facilitate a minimum separation of 30 metres between towers. - c.
+Fewer steps in building form may be accepted where the building achieves greater energy efficiency by a streamlined form. - c.
 Create visual interest with architectural details.
 Incorporate windows, doors, bay windows, porches, setbacks, and vary colours, massing, and materials.
 Non-street facing elevations shall be treated with the same architectural details as the street facing elevations. - d.
 Ensure main entrances of residential and mixed-use buildings are level with the sidewalk.
 Entrances shall be clearly identifiable, and weather protection with overhangs and awnings shall be provided over all entrances and along all commercial frontages.
 Residential units on the ground floor should be ground-oriented with entrances directly off of the street. - e.
 Address all street edges on properties fronting multiple streets or public walkways.
 Orient buildings toward intersections or design independent frontages along both intersecting streets, and incorporate windows, doorways, landscaping, and architectural detailing along all street frontages and walkways. - f.
 Provide articulation to break up building mass and to establish a rhythm along the street front in commercial areas.
 Ground-level commercial spaces should reflect traditional patterns of diverse, small-scale retail with storefronts of approximately ten metres wide.
-Include no more than six contiguous units fronting a given street without incorporating architectural elements.
+Include no more than six contiguous units fronting a given street without incorporating architectural elements. - g.
+Maximize transparency in commercial areas through extensive use of glazing at grade level, and consider use of mullions and frames to

-Guidelines a and b: Decreasing heights and densities moving from the Town Centre to the Lower Town Centre, 30 metre tower separations, and stepping building forms
+Guidelines a and b: Decreasing heights and densities moving from the Town Centre to the Lower Town Centre, 30 metre tower separations, and stepping building forms create character and visual interest.
+Reflective glass or other similar material on the ground floor façade of any building facing a street will not be accepted.